David Cholmondeley, 7th Marquess of Cholmondeley

-David George Philip Cholmondeley, 7th Marquess of Cholmondeley, (/ˈtʃʌmli/ CHUM-lee; born 27 June 1960), styled Viscount Malpas from birth until 1968, and subsequently Earl of Rocksavage until 1990, is a British peer and filmmaker who acted as Lord Great Chamberlain of the United Kingdom from 1990 to 2022.
+David George Philip Cholmondeley, 7th Marquess of Cholmondeley, (/ˈtʃʌmli/ CHUM-lee; born 27 June 1960), styled Viscount Malpas from birth until 1968, and subsequently Earl of Rocksavage until 1990, is a British peer and filmmaker who served as Lord Great Chamberlain of England from 1990 to 2022.

 Early life and education

 Lord Cholmondeley is a descendant of Sir Robert Walpole (1676–1745), the first Prime Minister of Great Britain.
 He is the son of Hugh Cholmondeley, 6th Marquess of Cholmondeley, and Lavinia, Marchioness of Cholmondeley (née Leslie).
 He is also a descendant of both the Rothschild family and the Sassoon family through his paternal grandmother, Sybil Sassoon.
 He has three older sisters: the Ladies Rose, Margot (previously married to Tony Huston), and Caroline (married to Baron Rodolphe d'Erlanger).

 Like many members of his family, Cholmondeley was educated at Eton College.
 He later studied at the Sorbonne in Paris.

 Career

 Film industry

 Lord Cholmondeley is a filmmaker.
 As David Rocksavage, he also appeared in a small part in Eric Rohmer's film 4 aventures de Reinette et Mirabelle (1987).
 His professional name is derived from his title of Earl of Rocksavage.

 He has made the following documentaries for television: